westerbaan/theses/a-changes.md

   the categorical products and equalisers in CStarMIU and CStarPU from 10VII, 10VIII, and 18I to 20a.

+* Corrected the definition of the ultrastrong topology.
+(It's not the least topology that makes all seminorms induced by np-functionals continuous.)

 Small changes:

 * Added a definition of [a,b] for C-star algebras in 8IVa.